borkdude/edamame/README.md

 This library can be useful when:

 - You want to include locations in feedback about EDN files.
-- You want to parse Clojure-like expressions and want to add support for unsupported EDN characters.
+- You want to parse Clojure-like expressions without any evalution.

 This library came out of [sci](https://github.com/borkdude/sci), a small Clojure interpreter.

 ## Features

 - Parse EDN values with location as metadata.
-- Pluggable dispatch table to extend EDN.
+- Is able to parse Clojure code without evaluation
+- Configurable

 This library works with: